rickbassham/astrophotography-tools/README.md

 plugin on port 10001.
 You can then configure your camera to output to the output folder and see where you are pointing in Stellarium.

+autosolver requires a working install of the astrometry.net software.
+Please see their docs for info on how to install it.

 Example:

 `python autosolver.py --watch-folder ./watch/ --output-folder ./output/`